schlosrat/FlightPlan/README.md

 ## Orbital Maneuver Node Capabilities

-**NOTE 1:** All of the orbital maneuver node creation methods in Flight Plan take an optional (double) burnOffsetFactor parameter.
-This factor us uesd with the node's burn duration (as estimated by the game) to allow you to offset the start time of the node.
+**NOTE 1:** All of the orbital maneuver node creation methods in Flight Plan take a (double) burnUT, and an optional (double) burnOffsetFactor parameter.
+This factor is uesd with the node's burn duration (as estimated by the game) to allow you to offset the start time of the node.
 By default in KSP2 nodes begin at the time you've created them for unlike in KSP1 where they would bracket the requested start time.
-This optional parameter allws you to plan maneuver nodes that will start earlier so that the applied Delta-v occurs centered on the intended time.
+This optional parameter allows you to plan maneuver nodes that will start earlier so that the applied Delta-v occurs centered on the intended time.

 **NOTE 2:** All of the orbital maneuver node creation methods in Flight Plan return a boolean value which is true if the node creation was successful and false otherwise.

 * **Circularize(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time for the active vessel to circularize the vessel's orbit at that point.
 This method can be used to plan a circularization burn at the next Apoapsis, Periapsis, or any other time that suits your needs during the orbit.
 * **SetNewPe(burnUT, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Periapsis (measured from center of body, not altitude above serface).
 * **SetNewAp(burnUT, newApR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Apoapsis (measured from center of body, not altitude above serface).
-* **Ellipticize(burnUT, newApR, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Apoapsis and Periapsis (both measured from center of body, not altitude above serface) at a time aproximately 30 seconds from now.
+* **Ellipticize(burnUT, newApR, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Apoapsis and Periapsis (both measured from center of body, not altitude above serface).
-* **SetInclination(burnUT, newIncDeg, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbit inclination (in degrees) at either the next Ascending Node or Descending Node.
-Both options are evaluated and the one requireing the least Delta-v is automatically selected.
+* **SetInclination(burnUT, newIncDeg, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbital inclination (in degrees).
+* **SetLAN(burnUT, newLANDeg, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's longitude of ascending node (in degrees).
-* **MatchPlanes(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbit inclination to match that of the currently selected target at the next Ascending Node for the target.
+* **MatchPlanes(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbit inclination to match that of the currently selected target.
-* **HohmannTransfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the optimal time for a Hohmann Transfer to the currently selected target at the next available window.
+* **HohmannTransfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to the currently selected target at the next available window. *NOTE*: The supplied burnUT parameter presently has no effect.
 * **InterceptTgt(burnUT, deltaUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to intercept the currently selected target at the a time of deltaUT from now.
-* **CourseCorrection(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the optimal time to finetime the trajectory to intercept the currently selected target.
+* **CourseCorrection(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* to finetune the trajectory to intercept the currently selected target.
 This method may be useful after executing a Hohman Transfer or Moon Return maneuver node.
-Calling it prior to node execution is suboptimal and not advised.
+Calling it prior to node execution is suboptimal and not advised. *NOTE*: The supplied burnUT parameter presently has no effect.
-* **MoonReturn(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the optimal time for a Hohmann Transfer to return the active vessel from a moon to the planet the moon is orbiting.
+* **MoonReturn(burnUT, targetPe, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to return the active vessel from a moon to the planet the moon is orbiting in a transfer orbit that give the targetPe when arriving at the parent planet. *NOTE*: The supplied burnUT parameter presently has no effect.
-* **MatchVelocity(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to match velocity with the currently selected target at the point of closest approach.
+* **MatchVelocity(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to match velocity with the currently selected target.
-* **PlanetaryXfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node for a Hohmann Transfer to the currently selected target planet at the next available window.
+* **PlanetaryXfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to the currently selected target planet during the next available transfer window. *NOTE*: The supplied burnUT parameter presently has no effect.

 ## Orbital Time Prognistication Capabilities